-The results of the examination will be posted to the Physician Profiles in November.
+The results of the examination will be posted to the Board's website in November.
 The time period between administration of the examination and notification of results is necessary to allow for extensive analysis and to assure that individual results are reliable and accurate.
 Diplomates will receive a Result Letter and Performance Report.